-AAD adheres to AP style.
-Below is a collection of common grammar and style issues.
+The AAD adheres to AP style with some exceptions.
+Below is a collection of those exceptions, along with other common grammar and style issues.

 Abbreviations and acronyms: If there’s a chance your reader won’t recognize an abbreviation or acronym, spell it out the first time you mention it.
 Then use the short version for all other references.
 If the abbreviation isn’t clearly related to the full version, specify in parentheses.
 Generally, the style of an acronym should be National Aeronautics and Space Administration (NASA).
 In cases where the acronym refers to an uncapitalized phrase, such as absent without leave (AWOL), do not capitalize the initial letters just because they are identified as part of an acronym.
 Do not use apostrophes in a pluralized acronym, such as nurse practitioners (NPs).

-Aka: The proper style for aka is all lowercase, without periods.
+Aka: Per AP, the proper style for aka is all lowercase, without periods.
 Incorrect: a.k.a.
-Technically, this is an acronym for "also known as," but it has come into such common usage that a style exception is advised.
+Technically, this is an acronym for “also known as,” but it has come into common usage.

 Alright: Never use alright.
 Spell out all right.

-Ampersands: Don't use ampersands in sentences unless part of a brand name.
-It's okay to use ampersands in navigation and buttons.
+Ampersands: Don't use ampersands (&) in sentences unless part of a brand name.
+It's OK to use ampersands in navigation and buttons.